aydinmuminkorcan/user-authenticator/CONTRIBUTING.md

 * Run `npm run format` to format your code
 * Run `npm run lint` and fix the errors for consistent style.
 ---
+## Accessibility
+  Please resolve any accessibility issues before commit!
+This is our defacto standard.
+To check for accessibility issues:
+  * Run `npm run accessibility-check`

 ## Commit message standard
 The format: